Worldwide Undergraduate Degrees

 https://app.powerbi.com/view?r=eyJrIjoiMDlhMjMwYWMtZjJkZC00OGMxLWI4NzYtZDc1NGQ0NjUyNDBiIiwidCI6IjY5MzFjOTYzLTA3YjctNDE1Ni1hYjBlLTM1ZDFmNzkwMzViOCIsImMiOjF9

-• The student will design systems, components, or processes for broadly-defined engineering technology problems appropriate to program educational objectives;
+• An ability to design systems, components or processes meeting specified needs for broadly-defined engineering problems appropriate to the discipline.

-• The student will apply written, oral, and graphical communication in both technical and non-technical environments; and an ability to identify and use appropriate technical literature;
+• An ability to apply written, oral, and graphical communication in broadly-defined technical and non-technical environments; and an ability to identify and use appropriate technical literature.

 Enrollment and Degrees Conferred